AryanSoni01/AryanSoni01/README.md

 - 👋 Hi, I’m Aryan Soni.
-- 👀 I’m interested in Leraning programming skills.
+- 👀 I’m interested in working on new projects.
 - 🌱 I’m currently learning Web development.
 - 💞️ I’m looking to collaborate on Web development.
 - 📫 How to reach me : email: soniaryan2001@gmail.com